vlad-the-compiler/pretendo/README.md

 # Limitations

-The current, Arduino Uno-only implementation has the following limitations:
+- The following apply only to Arduino Uno:

-- Sampling rate is capped at 22KHz
+    - Sampling rate is capped at 20KHz
     - The bit clock of the DMC is halved, effectively lowering its already-quite-low resolution.
-This is done to ensure a worst case of 1 DMC bit clock per sound engine cycle, in order to keep the engine running in real time on Arduino Uno
+This is done to ensure a worst case of 1 DMC bit clock per sound engine cycle, in order to keep the engine running in real time
     - Because of the sampling rate being lower than the LFSR (Noise channel)'s maximum frequency, some of the higher frequencies sound alike

 # Possible uses

+- NES development / DSP research
 - Alarm clocks
 - Doorbells
 - Cool party trick

-# To-Do

-- Add support for PAL.
-Currently, all music files are treated as NTSC, affecting tempo and Noise / DPCM pitches
-- Port to Arduino Due, ESP32

 # Disclaimer

 I am not responsible for any sound hardware you break when using this project.

 Please do not wire 5v directly into your expensive headset.